soichiroy/dyRank/README.md

 #### Gelman-Rubin statistic

-Multiple chains are requires to compute the Gelman-Rubin statistics (`gelman.diag()` and `gelman.plot()` in `coda` package). `bind_chains()` returns a list of `mcmc.list` object where each element of the returned list corresponds to a `mcmc.list` object for each player (i.e., each
+Multiple chains are required to compute the Gelman-Rubin statistics (`gelman.diag()` and `gelman.plot()` in `coda` package). `bind_chains()` returns a list of `mcmc.list` object where each element of the returned list corresponds to a `mcmc.list` object for each player (i.e., each